-- 13. Overall, climate change is projected to affect the southern parts of Zambia more than the northern and on average, rainfall is expected to be more variable and rainy seasons are likely to shift.
-Further, Zambia has witnessed crop failure in the western and southern parts, electricity rationing of 15 hours per day to days without power due to rainfall variability.
-There is high volatility in the staple maize crop and maize meal prices due to supply shortfalls and limited irrigation.
-Climate change scenarios typically result in a decline in Zambia's real annual GDP growth rate.
+13. Overall, climate change is projected to affect the southern parts of Zambia more than the northern and on average, rainfall is expected to be more variable and rainy seasons are likely to shift.14 Further, Zambia has witnessed crop failure in the western and southern parts, electricity rationing of 15 hours per day to days without power due to rainfall variability.
+There is high volatility in the staple maize crop and maize meal prices due to supply shortfalls and limited irrigation.15 Climate change scenarios typically result in a decline in Zambia's real annual GDP growth rate.
 Under unconstrained emissions, growth in GDP is projected to reduce much more at about 2% by 2050 compared to a 1% reduction under strict global mitigation.
-Another source has projected a \$5 billion GDP deficit over a 10-20-year period due to the impact of climate change on agricultural productivity, poverty, energy production, healthcare costs, and loss of natural environments.
-In the source has projected a \$5 billion GDP deficit over a 10-20-year period due to the impact of climate change on agricultural productivity, poverty, energy production, healthcare costs, and loss of natural environments.
-In the source has projected a \$5 billion GDP deficit over a 10-20-year period due to the impact of climate change on agricultural productivity, poverty, energy production, healthcare costs, and loss of natural environments. - 14.
-Under the 1.5°C and 1.3°C temperature pathways, the percentage differences between GDP per capita are about 11% and about 18%, respectively.
-To Over the past 30 years, floods and droughts have cost Zambia USD 13.8 billion equivalent to 0.4% of annual GDP growth.
-Climate variability could cost Zambia USD 4.3 billion in lost GDP over the next decade, reducing annual growth by 0.9%.
-The control of the percentage differences between GDP per capita are about 11% and about 18%, respectively.
-The past 30 years, floods and droughts have cost Zambia USD 13.8 billion in lost GDP over the next decade, reducing annual growth by 0.9%. - 15.
-The place of the agriculture sector in Zambia's economy is crucial.
-The sector provides employment to nearly 87-90% of the rural population, 19 and contributes between 16 to 20% to the country's GDP.
+Another source has projected a \$5 billion GDP deficit over a 10-20-year period due to the impact of climate change on agricultural productivity, poverty, energy production, healthcare costs, and loss of natural environments.16

+14. Under the 1.5° C and 1.3° C temperature pathways, the percentage differences between GDP per capita are about 11% and about 18%, respectively.17 Over the past 30 years, floods and droughts have cost Zambia USD 13.8 billion - equivalent to 0.4% of annual GDP growth.
+Climate variability could cost Zambia USD 4.3 billion in lost GDP over the next decade, reducing annual growth by 0.9%.18

+15. The place of the agriculture sector in Zambia's economy is crucial.
+The sector provides employment to nearly 87-90% of the rural population,19 and contributes between 16 to 20% to the country's GDP.
 The sector directly underpins livelihood of at least 50% of the population.
-Being sensitive to climate change, and almost entirely dependent on rain-fed agriculture, the resultant adverse impacts on water, crops, livestock and fisheries lead to reduced agricultural productivity raising concerns about food and nutritional insecurity and food prices and consequently, peace and calm in the country.
+Being sensitive to climate change, and almost entirely dependent on rain-fed agriculture, the resultant adverse impacts on water, crops, livestock and fisheries lead to reduced agricultural productivity - raising concerns about food and nutritional insecurity and food prices - and consequently, peace and calm in the country.
 Despite the centrality of agriculture in the national economy and rural development, the potential of the sector remains untapped owing to various factors which, among other challenges, include: